David Ellis (architect): Restorative and Adaptive Reuse Designs

 In terms of sustainable and eco friendly design, the firm also prides itself on designing architecture with our cultural heritage in mind.
 David Ellis spent many months designing and building these additions to a cultural building, while respecting its heritage and allowing it to still create the same experience it once did.
-As it can be seen, DavidELLISarchitect recently designed an addition to the white stone brick building and created a ‘summer kitchen’, as a log cabin placed within the site.
+Another example of culturally sensitive design would be the addition to the Ermintinger Old Stone House, the oldest stone structure in Canada, west of Toronto.
+He created a ‘summer kitchen’, as a log cabin placed within the site.
 The firm spent many hours trying to replicate and understand how the Ermatinger family lived and functioned during the pioneer era in Northern Ontario.
-This shows how the firm wants to revitalize the Northern Communities and bring back the history that made the North what it is today, and continue to push our heritage and culture into the future of architecture.
+Mr. Ellis is quoted saying that he wanted to keep the original tower outside the Sault Ste.
+Marie Events Centre (GFL Memorial Gardens) as it remains a cultural image of the downtown core of Sault Ste Marie.
+David believed that through small but important landmarks on the old site, can become rejuvenated and adapted to work for future programming.
+Succeeding in this action, David not only kept the memorial tower, and did not revise the topology of the site, lending it to create a dynamic staircase that now signifies a main entry point.This shows how the firm wants to revitalise the Northern Communities and bring back the history that made the North what it is today, and continue to push our heritage and culture into the future of architecture.
 The connection between future and past can therefore allow the viewer to have a human experience within David ELLIS architect's buildings.